Xion/callee/README.rst

     my_mock.assert_called_with(ANY, ANY, ANY)
     # passes as long as argument count is the same

-This can make your tests over-specified (and thus fragile) or too broad, missing some erroneous cases and possibly letting your code fail in production.
+The former can make your tests over-specified, and thus fragile.
+The latter could make them too broad, missing some erroneous cases and possibly letting your code fail in production.

 *callee* provides **argument matchers** that allow you to be exactly as precise as you want::